wmorgan/dcos-docs/CONTRIBUTING.md

     $ git checkout develop
     ```

-1. Initialize the dcos-docs submodule with the content from the upstream master.
+1. Initialize the `dcos-docs` submodule with the content from the upstream master.

     ```bash
     $ git submodule update --init --recursive
     ```

-1. Replace the content from the upstream master with the content from your local dcos-docs repo using one of the following methods.

-  - Delete the `dcos-website/dcos-dcos` directory and replace it with a symlink to your local `dcos-docs` repo.
+    Optional: replace the content from the upstream master with the content from your local `dcos-docs` repo.
+Delete the `dcos-website/dcos-dcos` directory and replace it with a symlink to your local `dcos-docs` repo.
 For example, if your directory structure is `/projects/dcos-website` and `/projects/dcos-docs`, you can issue these commands from the `dcos-website` directory:

      ```bash
      $ rm -r dcos-docs
      $ ln -s <local-path-to-dcos-docs> dcos-docs
-     ```
-  - Copy the contents of your local dcos-docs repo into the `/dcos-website/dcos-docs` folder.

-     ```bash
-     $ cp -rf ~/dcos-docs ~/dcos-website/
-     ```

-1. Make sure npm is up-to-date and install dependencies.

-    ```bash
-    $ sudo npm install npm@latest -g
-    $ npm install
      ```

 1. Launch the local web server to view your changes.